 Luggage often sounds like the ultimate gift for the traveler on your list.
 However, selecting a suitcase for a traveler can be a shot in the dark.
 Not everyone prefers a rolling suitcase to a backpack or vice versa.
 Also, the nomad on your list might have special needs in terms of compartments and durability.
 Rather than going with a big-ticket suitcase, small bags for days trips or to organize within their main luggage might make for more useful and appreciated gifts that don’t need to be returned later.
 So while you may be tempted to buy the largest available bag from hip luggage-maker Nomatic for the globetrotter in your life, it’s probably best to go with their awesome toiletry bag.

 Memory Saving Gifts Can Be More Meaningful Than Travel Gear

-Gift guides aimed at travelers can often be more about the gear needed for the act of travel, so gift givers often overlook gifts that help the traveler record and remember their adventures.
+Gift guides aimed at travelers can often be more about the gear needed for the act of travel, so gift-givers often overlook gifts that help the traveler record and remember their adventures.
 From journals to glossy photo books made out of travel snapshots from their Instagram, the wanderer on your list will appreciate such a gift that helps them record and remember those precious moments on the road.
-A relatively new type of gift like this that’s gaining popularity are scratch-0ff maps, which travelers can use to mark off and display where they’ve been.
-Luckies of London has whole bunch of different kinds and types to choose from.
+A relatively new type of gift like this that are gaining popularity is scratch-0ff maps, which travelers can use to mark off and display where they’ve been.
+Luckies of London has a whole bunch of different kinds and types to choose from.